NOI Calculator

 • Annual NOI — EGI minus total operating expenses.
 The property's pre-financing, pre-tax earning power.

 • NOI Margin — NOI as a % of GRI.
 Measures income efficiency.
-Healthy: 50–65%.
+Useful as a screening metric.
+The appropriate range depends on property type, market, and expense structure.

 • Implied Property Value — NOI divided by various cap rates (4–10%).
 Shows what the property is worth at different market yields.